SmokinCaterpillar/pypet/doc/source/tutorial.rst

 Since these **single runs** are different individual simulations with different parameter settings, they are completely independent of each other.
 The results and outcomes of one **single run** should not influence another.
 Sticking to this assumption makes the parallelization of your experiments much easier.
+This doesn't mean that non-independent runs cannot be handled by *pypet* (they can!), it rather means you **should not** do this for cleaner and easier portable code and simulations.

 Thirdly, after all individual **single runs** are completed you might have a phase of post-processing.